akononovicius/anomalous-diffusion-in-nonlinear-transformations-of-the-noisy-voter-model/README.md

 was used to generate figures in a forthcoming paper [1].

 All C programs are contained within `crun` directory.
-They can be compiled by running `crun/compile-all.sh` script (dependencies GCC, GSL).
-After compilation all programs can be run by executing `crun/run-all.sh` script.
+They can be compiled by running `crun/compile-all.sh` script (dependencies: GCC, GSL).
+After compilation all programs can be run by executing `crun/run-all.sh` script (dependencies: GNU parallel, paste).
 C programs will generate multiple temporary `*.series` files, which will be later combined into `*.data` files, which will be stored in the `data` directory (it will be created as needed).